Trade guide

 Overview

-Architectural Technologists bridge the gap between design and construction, turning architectural concepts into detailed technical drawings and specifications.
+Architectural technologists turn an architect's concept into the detailed technical drawings and specifications a contractor can actually build from.
 They combine creative design skills with technical building knowledge to ensure projects are buildable, compliant, and cost-effective.
 With complex building regulations and sustainable construction requirements, architectural technologists are essential professionals.

 Step-by-Step Career Path